 South Florida’s record-breaking year for venture capital just keeps roaring ahead.
 And it may have a little something to do with happy dogs.

-A Miami Beach-based direct-to-consumer arts and crafts supplies startup announced it has raised $24 million in Series A funding from growth equity venture firm Volition Capital.
+A North Miami Beach-based direct-to-consumer arts and crafts supplies startup announced it has raised $24 million in Series A funding from growth equity venture firm Volition Capital.
 Arteza intends to use the funds to continue to expand operations.

 Founded in 2015, the formerly bootstrapped Arteza offers affordable arts & crafts supplies via its direct-to-consumer e-commerce model, with 24/7 customer service, and it appears to be working.
 The company offers more than 750 products and has more than 2 million customers across 100 countries.
 Arteza heavily leverages social media, and its Creator’s Central blog provides free video tutorials and inspiration for its artistic customer base.
 The company is profitable, according to a Wall Street Journal report.

 If this company is taking a page from South Florida e-commerce success story Chewy, it’s no surprise Boston-based Volition Capital was attracted to it.
 Volition was also an early backer of the pet supplies e-commerce company based in Dania Beach, reportedly investing $15 million, well before its IPO.
 Will the ties go even deeper?
 Ryan Cohen, founder and former Chewy CEO, attended the recent investor meeting in Arteza’s scrappy office in a Miami Beach strip shopping center, according to the Journal.